Luizfsn/luizfsn/README.md

 **I'm Luiz F Nunes**

-I have a degree in computer networks, professional experience, SOC Cybersecurity, Information Security and Infrastructure | Blue Team, looking for opportunities and collaboration on projects related to cybernetics and cybersecurity and deep learning.
+I have a degree in computer networks, professional experience SOC Cybersecurity | Information Security | Infrastructure and Blue Team, looking for opportunities and study on projects and developed related to cybernetics and cybersecurity and deep learning.

 **Skill & Languages & Tools** 💻